All comparisonsTask Managers

 Trello

-Kanboard fails first because self-hosting and plugin maintenance require periodic technical upkeep.
+Kanboard fails first because it breaks when self-hosting and plugin maintenance require periodic technical upkeep.

 Verdict